Jacudibu/hexagon-tactics/docs/bla.md

 Every Unit can have one Skill set as their Reaction.
 This will be triggered automatically whenever the condition is met, but only once.
 It recharges at the end of their turn.

 - Arrow Catcher: Dodge all incoming arrows.
-- Retaliate: When attacked with a physical attack, retaliate with an attack of your own.
+- Retaliate: When attacked with a physical attack, retaliate with an attack of your own, if in range.
-- Counterspell: When attacked with a spell, retaliate with a spell.
-(This can come in multiple variations for different spells.)
+- Counterspell: When attacked with a spell, retaliate with a spell, if in range.
+(This can come in multiple variations for different spells, or the players can select which spell should be used.)
 - Opportunity Attack: Whenever an enemy unit leaves your attack range, attack it.
 - Quicken: When receiving damage, cast haste on yourself until the end of your next turn.
+- Well Prepared: First hit in a fight receives damage bonus.
+- Faster than Light: First direct hit in a fight will be evaded.

 ### Multiclassing
 Every Unit can have the skills of one other class, but without access to their equipment.
+This means a black mage could use white magic, or a warrior could use a lancer's skills.
+Thus, we don't necessarily need hybrid classes like traditional red mages, players can just build those themselves, but still having them might be more interesting.

 ## Horoscopes
 A random set of Units and/or Skills will receive Buffs and Debuffs every match.
 These effects will last for the entirety of the encounter.

+# Multiplayer
+If we separate Game Logic into a separate crate and have the client just be a visual representation of game data, multiplayer would be very easy to add, both Co-Op and PvP.
+As would adding extra AIs be.